-Chancellor Ellen Hobbs Lyle in Nashville ruled Wednesday that the relocation of statues of Gen. Nathan Bedford Forrest, Confederate President Jefferson Davis and Capt.
-J. Harvey Mathes from two city parks Dec.
-20 didn’t violate state law.
+Davidson County Chancellor Ellen Hobbs Lyle in Nashville said the move by Memphis to bring down the statues of Gen. Nathan Bedford Forrest, Confederate President Jefferson Davis and Capt.
+J. Harvey Mathes from two city parks on Dec.
+20 should not be blocked.

 The Tennessee Heritage Protection Act limits the removal or changing of historical memorials on public property.
-City leaders used a legal loophole by selling the parks for $1,000 to a nonprofit, which swiftly removed the monuments under the cover of darkness.
+In December, city leaders used a legal loophole by selling the city parks for $1,000 to a nonprofit, which swiftly removed the monuments under the cover of darkness.